Principled Multimodal Representation Learning: Experiments

 \subsection{Main Results}

-In this subsection, we mainly explore the performance of PMRL via developed evaluations, like cross-modal retrievals, compared with existing state-of-the-art methods.
-We further showcase its broader impact for medical applications, manifested by the autism classification task.
+In this subsection, we mainly explore the performance of PMRL via developed evaluations, like, cross-modal retrieval and vision-audio classification, comparing it against existing baselines.
+We further demonstrate its broader impact on scientific applications, exemplified by autism diagnosis and hyperspectral imaging classification tasks.
+Finally, we validate PMRL’s capability to handle diverse modalities through evaluations on depth and tactile datasets.

+\textbf{Multimodal cross-modal retrieval.} We evaluate the retrieval performance to indicate the alignments between modalities.
+It is well-established for several MRL methods, and typically focuses on text-video retrieval (\textit{i.e.},